 On day 2, we will bring you a keynote speech from our very own Chief Executive, Dan Corry, who will explore what lies ahead for our sector.
 He will draw upon our Rethink, Rebuild programme of work, which is looking at how we can capture and share the best charity sector innovations from the past 16 months.
 We will also hear from the founding President of The Asian American Foundation, Sonal Shah, who will detail how philanthropists have been responding to the pandemic, inequality, and social justice in the USA and what we in the UK can learn from those responses.

-These are just a few of the fantastic speakers we have lined up for you, find out more on our annual conference programme pages.
+These are just a few of the fantastic speakers we have lined up for you.

 2. Learn about burning issues and the latest sector trends